mcollison/data-architecture/_episodes/01-data-storage.md

 # Annotating image files

-Processing image files is a common challenge although in principle it represents a common design pattern for data science in the annotation pipeline.
-The idea of taking data, in this instance an image, processing it to extract some data, such as the presence and position of an object, and passing that on to a secondary function, such as a clustering algorithm.
-It is the standards for defining the annotations that enable pipeline analyses to work together.
-These multi-stage analyses are also important for accountability as intermediary data can be used for tracing decisions and identifying causality of model training.
-An example may be that
+Processing image files to extract information from the unstructured data is a common challenge in computer vision although also in principle represents an annotation pipeline which is a common design pattern for data science.
+An annotation pipeline is the idea of taking data, in this instance an image, processing it to extract some derivative data, such as the presence and position of an object, and embedding that derivative data so it is available for downstream processing by a secondary function, such as a clustering algorithm.
+The standards for defining the annotations that enable pipeline analyses to work together provide rigour to this process and conforming to standards enables pipelines to be reproducible.
+Standards and annotations in these multi-stage analyses are also important for accountability as intermediary data can be used for tracing decisions and identifying causality of model training.
+For further reading see, The Internet of Things and Edge Computing, which are areas of research that specialise in this processing raw data and annotations, and decoupling processing and pipelines.

 Image files despite being considered as unstructured data have strict file format encoding.
-This encoding structure enables applications to understand the lower level binary by using the the structure to navigate chunks of data and only process the relevant parts.
-Abstraction is only possible if standards defined and followed.
-The file format encoding was defined in an open data standard, in this instance [RFC 2083](https://tools.ietf.org/html/rfc2083).
+This encoding structure enables applications to understand the lower level binary by using the the structure to navigate chunks of data and process and reconstruct the relevant parts.
+Abstraction is only possible if standards are defined and followed.
+The Portable Network Graphics (PNG) file format encoding was defined in an open data standard, in this instance [RFC 2083](https://tools.ietf.org/html/rfc2083).
 RFC2083 was initially published in 1997 as an informational, a less well recognised standard, and later published as [ISO/IEC 15948](https://www.iso.org/standard/29581.html).

 ## Installing OpenCV

-The installation process for OpenCV (if it works) is simple.
-Enter the command below, you should get a couple of downloads and
+OpenCV stands for Open Source Computer Vision is an image processing library supported by Intel released under the open source BSD license.
+The core software is a mature with extensive functionality and documentation.
+Here, we are going to use the python binding to implement a select part of the functionality for object detection in an annotation pipeline.
+For more details see the [official documentation](https://docs.opencv.org/) and for further tutorials in python particularly on feature extraction in image processing see the [official python tutorials](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_tutorials.html).

+The installation process for OpenCV with python includes two parts; installing the core OpenCV software on the host machine and installing the python package that provides a binding to the core software.
+If you are developing in Linux, you should be able to install the software and python package from the command-line with aptitude and pip package managers respectively.

+`sudo apt-get install python-opencv`

 `pip3 install opencv-python`